laurentletg/Intro_3DSlicer_module_scripting/README.md

 1. [Download 3D slicer](https://download.slicer.org)
 2. Enable developer mode (Edit > Application Settings > Developer > Check Enable developer mode).
 Slicer will restart.
 3. Clone (or download) this repository
-4. Load custom module (Edit > Application Settings > Modules > Additional modules paths > (right-sided arrows) Add > add the directory containing the .py file (BraTS_annotation.py).
-Slicer will restart.
+4. Activate the checkbox `Enable developer mode` in `Edit -> Application Settings -> Developer -> Enable developer mode`.
+6. Add the path of this repository in `Edit -> Application Settings -> Modules -> Additional module paths`.
+Slicer must be restarted.
-5. If the module appears in red, this is typically because there is a bug in the .py file.
-You can check for a traceback in the python console embeded in 3D Slicer (will give you the code line and error).
+7. If the module appears in red, this is typically because there is a bug in the .py file.
+You can check for a traceback in the python console embeded in 3D Slicer.
-6. Potential issue with Qt (3D Slicer splash screen appears and disappears, fail to load) : this happens if Qt is not installed on your system (e.g on a new Linux install) : example of Qt [install on Ubuntu](https://wiki.qt.io/Install_Qt_5_on_Ubuntu)
+8. Potential issue with Qt (3D Slicer splash screen appears and disappears, fail to load) : this happens if Qt is not installed on your system (e.g on a new Linux install) : example of Qt [install on Ubuntu](https://wiki.qt.io/Install_Qt_5_on_Ubuntu)

 ## Official Slicer ressources